Menu

 water grids

-The Dutch water supply network is continuously providing very high quality drinking water, and all of this needs to be transported in the water mains.
+The Dutch water supply network is continuously providing very high-quality drinking water, and all this needs to be transported in the water mains.
 These mains vary in age between being laid today and a century ago, with many different materials and laying methods used.
 The replacement value of the whole network is estimated to be more than €30 billion, so it is key to carefully replace end-of life parts.
 As indicated, there is much variety in the quality and operational state of the network: one specific section of the network could be leaking while another section, a metre further up, could be in perfect condition.
-There is much uncertainty about the quality of these mains, because it is hard to gauge.
+There is much uncertainty about the quality of these mains because it is hard to gauge.

 The close cooperation with the theme members ensures both scientifically relevant and applicable results, leading to notable innovations in the drinking water chain.
 For a more detailed view on the projects please open the infosheet.